 - How can I best care for myself today?

 This personal reflection helps me acknowledge my own needs and gives me pause to make sure that I attend to them.
 It’s a simple exercise, but it really works.
 I encourage care partners try it.

 Finish Angela's Article & Learn More About Care Partner Support

-The remainder of Angela’s article and much more can be found in a powerful new print edition of our free Every Victory Counts® manual.
+The remainder of Angela's article and much more can be found in our free Every Victory Counts® manual.
 Our Every Victory Counts® manual gives people living with Parkinson’s, their care partners and their family members the tools they need to take control of their own Parkinson’s treatment through a proactive approach to self-care.

 Request your copy of the new Every Victory Counts manual by clicking the button below.